3UU/wordpress-shariff-wrapper/shariff/readme.txt

 A: Yes, take a look at the Mail Form tab on the plugin options page.

 == Changelog ==

 = 2.3.2 =
-- add frensh (thanks Charlotte) and italian (thanks Pier) translations to admin menue
+- add French (thanks Charlotte) and Italian (thanks Pier) translations
+- improve screen reader compatibility
 - fix: prefill mail_comment in case of an error
 - fix: do not send more than 1 email as CC.
 Use a new mail for all recipients.
 - fix: fallback to English at the email form only if language is not supported by this plugin